fergusk96/Domain-Object-Filter-Sorter-Strategy-Pattern-App/README.md

 Of course, the project can also be imported into an IDE as a maven project and run from there (Only tested in Eclipse)

 ### Tests

+Classes have been extensively tested, using both unit and integration tests.
+Tests can be found in the src/test/groovy folder and src/integrationTest/groovy folder

+Tests are written in groovy using the Spock framework.
+The Spock framework allows us to write tests in a BDD style, making them easily linked to Acceptance Criteria.

+A scripting language like groovy makes testing quicker and more flexible

 To run tests simply run mvn test from the base project directory.